writechoiceorg/rocketlawyer/pages/rocketdocument-embedded-ux.md

 ## Step 5: Handle Interview Completion

-After the interview process is complete, the **RocketDocument Embedded UX** component will fire an `interview-completed` event.
-It will also tell the `ParentUI` that no further processes are running or yet remain to be completed.
-It is up to the `ParentUI` to take the user to the next screen since the RocketDocument only fires the event.
+After completing the interview process, the **RocketDocument Embedded UX** component will fire an `interview-completed` event.
+This will also tell the `ParentUI` that no further processes are running or have yet to be completed.
+Since the RocketDocument only fires the event, it is up to the `ParentUI` to take the user to the next screen.

 Add the JavaScript code below in order to listen to the event: